I Can I BB

-I Can I BB (formerly known as You Can You BB from the first to the fourth season) was a Chinese online debate variety show, produced by IQIYI and MEWE.
+I Can I BB (formerly known as You Can You BB from the first to the fourth season; Qipashuo 奇葩说) was a Chinese online debate variety show, produced by IQIYI and MEWE.
 It aired from 2014 to 2021, spanning seven seasons, and was hosted by Ma Dong.
 I Can I BB was one of the most popular online shows in China, with its fourth season reached 780 million viewers.

 Meaning of “BB”

 “BB” is in Beijing and Northeastern dialect, originally coming with the Internet slang “You can you up, No can no BB” (“你行你上，不行就别BB"), meaning that “if you are better than who you criticize, you go and do it; if not, then shut up”.
 “BB” means “to talk nonsense”.

 Topics and contestants

+The show became culturally significant in China, where it produced 1,179 trending phrases on the internet in China and developed a large viewership.

 Topics

 Topics and resolutions are collected from online platforms such as Weibo and in IQIYI PaoPao.
 The resolutions in the show are from day to day topics, including relationships, family, ideology, trends, careers, friendship, etc. Everyone can come up resolutions and hashtag a specific hashtag requested by IQIYI.
 Then IQIYI and MEWE sort the suggestions and open public poll to finalize the resolution list.